 Sandy Bay, Roatan, Honduras

 Anthony's Key is a must for divers.
-It was the first up–scale Honduran resort and has long been the cornerstone of Roatan tourism.
+It was the first up–scale Honduran resort (now 50 years old) and has long been the cornerstone of Roatan tourism.
 Located on the world's second largest barrier reef, Anthony's Key is for guests who want to live, eat, and sleep diving.
 (And maybe swim with some dolphins too.)

 After gratis airport or ferry pickup, a welcome cocktail and orientation are waiting upon arrival at Anthony's Key.
 Part of the resort occupies the main island hillside where the reception room, dining room, bar, and a few guest huts hidden behind the foliage are located.
 Down the hill along the water are all the dive–related buildings including the Dolphin Café, dive shop, the Roatan Institute for Marine Sciences, and the Roatan Museum.

 Premier accommodations are located on a small, idyllic private island from which the resort gets its name.
 All Key accommodations are located on the water's edge with some island–style overwater cabanas on stilts.
 Cabanas are basic, featuring use of local woods with bedspreads offering a splash of color.
 The view is the thing.
 All rooms have a porch with a drop–dead view.
 On–demand motorized shuttle service provides access to the private island.
 Opt for Key Superior accommodations to get the most space and prime spots.
 Don't expect much pampering though, as amenities are bare-bones.